Tritone: Common practice period

+20th century music

-In his early cantata La Damoiselle élue, Debussy uses a tritone to convey the words of the poem by Dante Gabriel Rossetti.
+In his early cantata La Damoiselle élue, Debussy uses a tritone to convey the words of the poem by Dante Gabriel Rossetti:

-Roger Nichols (1972, p19) says that "the bare fourths, the wide spacing, the tremolos, all depict the words—'the light thrilled towards her'—with sudden, overwhelming power."
-Debussy's String Quartet also features passages that emphasize the tritone.
+Roger Nichols (1972, p.
+19) says that "the bare fourths, the wide spacing, the tremolos, all depict the words—'the light thrilled towards her'—with sudden, overwhelming power."
+Debussy's String Quartet also features passages that emphasize the tritone: